Betty R. Hasselkus, PhD, OTR, FAOTA

 Describe the most important role that mentors played in your professional journey.

-Most important early on (Master's level); mentor kept me from feeling separated from the profession when I had little kids, brought part-time opportunities to my attention.
+Most important early on (Master's level); mentors kept me from feeling separated from the profession when I had little kids, brought part-time opportunities to my attention.
 Later I was much more on my own and I guess more or less "mentored" myself.

 Identify a favorite occupation that renews you outside of your work.